 This option will allow you to save a .jpeg image of your drawing to your downloads folder on your computer.

-IMPORTANT: Use unique identifier in file name when saving!
+IMPORTANT: Use a unique identifier in the file name when saving!

 When saving files to be uploaded into the Canvas Space be sure to add a unique identifier to the filename so that your file does not overwrite someone else's file with the same name!